Asian Games in China postponed because of spread of COVID-19

 The Winter Olympics were a relatively small event with only 2,900 athletes.
 The Winter Paralympics had about 700.

-The spread of the omicron variant and lockdowns in Shanghai and Beijing seems to have made holding both events impossible, even though just a few weeks ago organizers said both events would go ahead.
+The spread of the omicron variant in Shanghai and Beijing seems to have made holding both events impossible, even though just a few weeks ago organizers said both events would go ahead.
+Much of Shanghai — a finance, manufacturing and shipping hub — has been locked down, disrupting people’s lives and dealing a blow to the economy.

 The OCA also announced that the Asian Youth Games, which were scheduled for Dec.
 20-28 in Shantou, China, would be canceled.
 The youth games, which had already been postponed once, will next be held in 2025 in Tashkent, Uzbekistan.

-China is sticking to a strict “zero-COVID” policy even as many other countries are easing restrictions and seeing if they can live with the virus.
-Much of Shanghai — a finance, manufacturing and shipping hub — has been locked down, disrupting people’s lives and dealing a blow to the economy.
+The Diamond League meets in Shanghai and Shenzhen were taken off the calendar “due to travel restrictions and strict quarantine requirements currently in place for entry into China,” organizers said in a statement.

+Organizers said a substitute event will be held in Chorzow, Poland, on Aug.
+6.

-The policy has been closely identified with president and head of the ruling Communist Party Xi Jinping and was strongly reaffirmed at a meeting of the party’s all-powerful Politburo Standing Committee on Thursday.
+The strict “zero-COVID” policy has been closely identified with President Xi Jinping, the head of the ruling Communist Party, and was strongly reaffirmed at a meeting of the party’s all-powerful Politburo Standing Committee on Thursday.

 “Relaxation will undoubtedly lead to massive numbers of infections, critical cases and deaths, seriously impacting economic and social development and people’s lives and health,” the the official Xinhua News Agency said in its summary of the meeting’s conclusions.